ipython/ipython/docs/source/interactive/index.rst

 .. note::

-    Some part of this documentation are more than a decade old so might be out of date, we welcome any report of inacuracy, and Pull Requests that make that up to date.
+    Some part of this documentation are more than a decade old so might be out of date, we welcome any report of inaccuracy, and Pull Requests that make that up to date.

 .. toctree::